FuelLabs/sway-applications/.devops/repo/README.md

 #### `build`

-Building the Sway contracts in each project
+Build the Sway contracts for each project

 ```sh
 cargo run build